 Academic Year 2016-17

-This has been used to part-fund our Learning Mentor and to subsidise music lessons, school trips (including our first Year 6 residential trip) and uniforms for those pupils eligible for the premium.
-We have also used some of the pupil premium grant to help towards the cost of wraparound childcare provision for working families.
+This was used to part-fund our Learning Mentor and to subsidise music lessons, school trips (including our first Year 6 residential trip) and uniforms for those pupils eligible for the premium.
+We also used some of the pupil premium grant to help towards the cost of wraparound childcare provision for working families.

 How pupil premium spending is making a difference to the attainment of disadvantaged pupils